Official: Missing $3 part may have led to student’s death

 - Witness describes death plunge of two Yosemite climbers

-Gene Patten, vice president of safety and compliance for the truck’s owner, Dana Transport Inc. of Avenel, New Jersey, said he couldn’t comment on the newspaper’s report, adding, “They based it on information they have available to them.
+Gene Patten, vice president of safety and compliance for the truck’s owner, Dana Transport Inc. of Avenel, New Jersey, told The Associated Press he couldn’t comment on the newspaper’s report, adding, “They based it on information they have available to them.
 There’s always more to the story.”

-Patten referred The Associated Press to an attorney who didn’t immediately return a call for comment.
+Company attorney J. Burruss “Buzzy” Riis, of Mobile, Alabama, said, “The Advocate has made some rather bold statements that … we’re still investigating.
+I don’t believe they will necessarily end up being accurate.”

+Maurer’s family has “our extreme sadness and condolences and they are in our prayers,” he said.

 Huff said that when inspectors unpacked the outer hub of the wheel assembly after Maurer’s death, they found only one of the two washers that are used to lock the large nuts holding the wheels in place.
 The missing ring wouldn’t have broken off, he said.